 Website | Neighborhood: Cheongdam | Address: South Korea, Seoul, Gangnam District, Seolleung-ro 162-gil, 16 1층

-Tea is meant to be calming, and that is precisely the vibe this bar goes for.
-Stepping inside feels like entering a quiet zen sanctuary, with soft music and water trickling down the walls.
+Tea is supposed to be calming, and this bar fully commits to the bill.
+Stepping inside feels like entering a quiet zen sanctuary, all soft music and water trickling down the walls.
+Basically a spa that serves booze.

 Bar Tea Scent